AlexanderGomes/CMU-Disk-Oriented-Storage-Manager/README.md

 ### Row Pages

 Row pages store actual data records within the database.
-They organize data in a format suitable for efficient retrieval and manipulation operations.
+I used a hashmap for it since each page could only hold 50 entries of JSON data, if I was to store it as bytes I would use a different data structure.